kylpo/react-playbook/best-practices/react.md

 - [The Netflix Tech Blog: Crafting a high-performance TV user interface using React](http://techblog.netflix.com/2017/01/crafting-high-performance-tv-user.html)
   - Goes in to react.createElement() costs and avoiding it with inlining, which can only work in `ref`-less components.
   - Also an interesting idea of merging props with `__proto__` and not something like `const newProps = Object.assign({}, this.props, { prop1: 'foo' })`
-- Do not pass in Array or Object literals to subcomponents.
+- Where possible, do not pass in Array or Object literals to subcomponents.
 If you do, PureRenderMixin will not work, since `['hi', 'bye'] !== ['hi', 'bye']`.
 Instead, move that array creation to an instance field or completely outside of the component.
 This means you should also define inline styles outside of your `render()`.
   - [Performance Engineering with React](http://benchling.engineering/performance-engineering-with-react/)
   - [React.js pure render performance anti-pattern — Medium](https://medium.com/@esamatti/react-js-pure-render-performance-anti-pattern-fb88c101332f#.y7zpsjsu6)
 - "Don’t stress over binding in render() too much.
 In my experience it makes a real difference in maybe 10% of cases."